rdagumampan/yuniql/README.md

 ```

 #### Getting started
-1. Start from new database TBA
+1. Versioning a new database TBA
-2. Start with an existing database TBA
+2. Versioning an existing database TBA
-3. Migrate from another tool TBA
+3. Migrating from another tool TBA

 #### How to get help
 Read the documentation and how-to guides.
 You may also get in touch via: